ranataimoor067/reactblog/README.md

      MAIL_USER="test@example.com"
      MAIL_PASS="test-passkey"
      ```
-   - Additionally add the other environments variables mentioned in `envexample.txt` inside back-end directory

 5. Change the baselink for the server
    - Navigate to the **components** directory inside **src** under the front-end folder